FE Trustnet portfolio has been completely redesigned to make it easier for you to use.

 This guide has been written to help you understand the basics of the new portfolio, but if you can’t find an answer to your question, please contact

 How do I log in to my portfolio?

-You can log in to your portfolio at any time by clicking the blue rectangle in the top right hand corner of the screen.
-If you have an existing login, this will still work on the new portfolio.
-If you want to create a new ID, simply click ‘register’ and provide some key details to set up a new account.
+You can log in to your portfolio at any time by clicking 'Login' link in the top right hand corner of the screen.
+From here, you can use your existing login details.
+Alternatively, if you want to create a new ID, simply click 'Not Registered?' and provide some key details to set up a new account.

 Managing your portfolios

 The first page you’ll see when you log in to your portfolio is the management page.
 This shows you all your portfolios, how much each one is worth, what proportion of your total investments they make up, and how each one has performed.

 To add a new portfolio, click the black ‘Add a new portfolio’ button at bottom right.